AEI’s Jamila Raqib Address at Amnesty International Conference in Boston

 ”Fire in Our Peace: The Power of Nonviolent Resistance”

-Interview by Andrew Chalupa
+Interview by Andrea Chalupa

 They want us to believe that silence is strength.
 That if we keep our heads down, the storm will pass.
 But we are the storm.
 And our storm doesn’t need fists.
 It needs strategy, courage, and the fire of militant nonviolence.